nandreanurag/service-mesh-infra/traffic-management-envoy/Readme.md

 # Traffic and Route Management with Envoy Proxy

-This folder demonstrates **traffic management** and **route handling** using Envoy as a sidecar proxy for containerized web applications.
+This folder demonstrates **traffic management** and **route handling** using Envoy as a sidecar proxy for containerized web applications using static resources.

 ## Overview